styler00dollar/VSGAN-tensorrt-docker/README.md

 ```
 trtexec --bf16 --fp16 --onnx=model.onnx --minShapes=input:1x4x8x8 --optShapes=input:1x4x720x1280 --maxShapes=input:1x4x1080x1920 --saveEngine=model.engine --tacticSources=+CUDNN,-CUBLAS,-CUBLAS_LT --skipInference --useCudaGraph --noDataTransfers --builderOptimizationLevel=5
 ```

+**Warning:** Rife with TensorRT seemingly has slight changes compared to cuda/cpu inference no matter the settings across multiple TensorRT versions and implementations.
+Even fp32 engines are not enough to match torch.
+If you want it fast use `core.trt` and build the engine with the commands below, but if you want to make sure the output is good, then use `vsrife` like the example above shows to use cuda inference with torch, which is slower but more accurate.
+The visible differences are rather small, which might not justify the performance decrease of using `vsrife`.
+Since this happens across different TensorRT API's (torch_tensorrt, onnxruntime trt,...), I don't think this will be fixed.

 Rife v1 needs 8 channels.
 ```
 trtexec --bf16 --fp16 --onnx=model.onnx --minShapes=input:1x8x64x64 --optShapes=input:1x8x720x1280 --maxShapes=input:1x8x1080x1920 --saveEngine=model.engine --tacticSources=+CUDNN,-CUBLAS,-CUBLAS_LT --skipInference --useCudaGraph --noDataTransfers --builderOptimizationLevel=5